tgound1403/map_explainer/README.md

 Welcome to the AI-Driven Map Exploration App, a Flutter-based mobile application designed to help users explore the rich history of Vietnam through interactive maps.
 The app provides engaging historical insights using AI, integrating various technologies to offer a seamless and informative experience across both iOS and Android platforms.

+## How to run
+- First install all the dependency with
+`flutter pub get`
+- Then create an .env file at the root folder, and add GEMINI_API_KEY='INSERT YOUR API KEY HERE'
+- Finally, start app with
+`flutter run`

 ## Features

 - **Interactive Map Integration**: Uses Google Maps API to display an interactive map with markers for significant historical sites across Vietnam.